vmnair/dotfiles/README.md

     - See installation info [here](https://www.mail-archive.com/debian-user@lists.debian.org/msg773640.html).
     - Reboot the MacBook while holding the `Alt` button to reach the boot screen.

-    The following programs need to be installed.
+    The following programs need to be installed:

         - XFCE
+        - fd
+        - Alacritty
+        - Rofi
+        - Neovim

-2. WiFi
+3. WiFi
     1. MacBook Pro:

         a.
 Use `lspci` on the terminal to list the PCI devices